-Based on the record, STI ESG has paid the total amount of \$\mathbb{P}4.2\$ million, exclusive of withholding taxes, to the former employee.
-STI ESG then moved to the new labor arbiter that STI ESG be deemed to have fully paid the judgment award of the former employee.
-While the former employee accepted the additional \$\mathbb{P}2.0\$ million, she manifested that the same is only partial payment of the judgment award.
+Pursuant to STI ESG's computation of said award, it paid total amount of \$\pm4.2\$ million, exclusive of withholding taxes, to the former employee.
+Based on said payment, STI ESG moved for the Labor Arbiter to issue a resolution that STI ESG has fully paid the judgment award of the former employee.
+While the former employee admitted receiving the aforesaid amount, she manifested that the same was only partial payment of the judgment award.